dimitri-justeau/restoptr/README.md

 <img src="man/figures/README-habitat_data-1.png" width="100%" style="display: block; margin: auto;" />

 Restoration efforts are often limited in terms of the places where they can be implemented.
-For instance, restoration efforts may not be feasible in dense cities.
-To specify which planning units are not feasible for restoration, we will import another example dataset (imported as the `locked_out_data` object).
-The grid cell values in this raster layer indicate which planning units should be considered available for restoration or not (using values of zero and one, respectively).
+For example, restoration efforts may not be feasible in dense cities.
+In our example, some places are not feasible for restoration because they cannot be accessed by existing tracks within the protected area.
+We will now import data to describe which places are not feasible for restoration (imported as the `locked_out_data` object).
+This object – similar to the habitat data – is a spatial grid.
+The grid cell values in this object indicate which planning units should be considered available for restoration or not (using values of zero and one, respectively).

 ``` r
 # import data